Public Health aims to protect and improve the health of the community through:

 Public health professionals prevent problems from happening or re-occurring through implementing educational programs, developing policies, administering services, and promoting healthy human and environmental systems.
 Contrast that to clinical professionals, such as doctors and nurses, who focus primarily on treating individuals after they become sick or injured.
 Public health promotes health care equity and quality and seeks to limit health disparities and barriers to accessing health care.

-Includes certificates from current and previous year, all burial permits, and medical marijuana cards.
+Birth registration, all burial permits, and medical marijuana cards.

 - Children's Medical Services